 Alumni Connections – and a Surprise Chat with John Mayer

-“We encourage students to pursue highly individualized career paths ranging from executive management to creative and technical services to entrepreneurial musicianship,” said Joe Pignato, professor of music and music industry.
+“We encourage students to pursue highly individualized career paths ranging from executive management to creative and technical services to entrepreneurial musicianship,” said Pignato.
 “That diversity of possibilities is reflected in our outstanding alumni, many of whom maintain close ties with the program, returning regularly to mentor students and share their experiences.”

 Noah Rakoski, a 2007 graduate, is a great example of a SUNY Oneonta alumnus who has helped mentor students through his experience as head of West Coast Label Relations for YouTube Music at Google.
 During a visit to the NAMM Show in June 2022, music industry students were treated to a tour of Google’s facility in Los Angeles, Calif., and learned about Rakoski’s work.

 “That was definitely my favorite part – the Google tour and meeting Noah,” said Music Industry major and singer-songwriter Luke Mock, who graduated in May 2023.
 “He is an astounding and inspiring character who shared the most real and blunt advice about the music industry.
 I also really enjoyed going to panels and networking with other artists and music industry professionals.”

 Gabi Rose Feliciano, a 2017 Music Industry graduate, is a SUNY Oneonta alumna who attended a show as a freshman at the Oneonta Theatre featuring multiple ensemble groups from the university.
 Afterward, she got involved with ensemble groups led by Associate Professor Jeremy Wall, Associate Professor Rob Roman and Pignato, as well as taking her first singing lessons with Music Department Lecturer Colby Thomas.
 Feliciano now plays the saxophone and flute professionally with the Jonas Brothers in arenas and stadiums during their world tour.